1. What is the Automated Harvest Report System?

 - Further, Division Conservation Officers will now have real-time data available to them in the field, and additions to the Game Code enable officers to inspect the deer within 48 hours of reporting.

-NOTE: Upon request from a state conservation officer and within 48 hours after reporting your deer harvest, a hunter may be required to produce the head of the deer, or to direct Law Enforcement to the butcher or taxidermist who has possession of the head.
+NOTE: Upon request from a state Conservation Officer and within 48 hours after reporting a deer harvest, a hunter may be required to produce the head of the deer or direct the officer to the butcher or taxidermist who has possession of the head.

 18. Q. Will eliminating the metal seal make it harder to enforce the law?